nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ### Data Storage

-The user data is stored in `duke.txt` under the data folder in the home directory.
+The user data is stored in `duke.txt` under the data folder in the directory where the jar file is being run from.
 The data is stored as NUSMods links for each semester.
 The data will be overwritten each time so there will not be any persistent corrupt data file.

 ### Data Loading